-Nothing is more human than the urgent need to relieve suffering and move towards health, clarity and happiness.
+Nothing is more human than the urgent need to relieve suffering and move toward health, clarity, and happiness.
 Music is an elemental and vital quality of being human.
-For thousands of years, in every culture the power of music to inspire, to motivate, to arouse passions, as well as to soothe and to heal is clear.
+For thousands of years, in every culture the power of music to inspire, motivate, arouse passions, and soothe and heal is clear.

-It is our pleasure to share with you some of beautiful, contemplative and peaceful offerings of Marika Takeuchi.
+It is our pleasure to share with you some of the beautiful, contemplative, and peaceful offerings of Marika Takeuchi.
 By sharing her musical gifts, she also shares the opportunity for healing and growth from which she herself has benefited.
 Below is her introduction and her story.

-Composer and pianist Marika Takeuchi a native of Japan, began studies in classical music at the age of three.
-She began studying composition at the age of 18 at Shobi college of Music and continued her study at Berklee College of Music. as well as being strongly influenced and fascinated by classical impressionism and film music, her passions have been also extended into new age music, as she truly believes that music has the profound power to heal and change people’s lives.
+A native of Japan began studies in classical music at the age of three.
+She began studying composition at the age of 18 at Shobi College of Music and continued her study at Berklee College of Music.
+As well as being strongly influenced and fascinated by classical impressionism and film music, her passions have been also extended into new-age music, as she truly believes that music has the profound power to heal and change people’s lives.

-It was the only way to feel relived and to be myself.
-Also movies were always my friends as well, they made me escape from my problems in my reality and I always liked the film score with piano and strings, which healed my mind.
+It was the only way to feel relieved and to be myself.
+Also, movies were always my friends as well, they made me escape from my problems in my reality and I always liked the film score with piano and strings, which healed my mind.

-After high school, I entered a music college, majoring composition.
-It wasn't like I had big passions about becoming a professional composer at the time, it was more like it was the only possible subject I was interested in and capable of.
-I still had difficulty communicating with others or even just going to school, but one day some simple event at school had changed my life entirely.
+After high school, I entered a music college, majoring in composition.
+It wasn't like I had a big passion for becoming a professional composer at the time, it was more like it was the only possible subject I was interested in and capable of.
+I still had difficulty communicating with others or even just going to school, but one day some simple event at school changed my life entirely.
 It was the evaluation of my first composition, in which I played my piece in front of professors.

 One of the most respectable photographers who I had worked with once said in an interview, “Life is complicated and there are so many problems we have to solve in the world.
 But sometimes we just should stop walking, look up the sky and appreciate the beautiful moments”.
 I totally admire and agree with what he says.